- The year 2017 is the 5th anniversary of the TOKYO SKYTREE! Have you ever been here?

-This year is the 3rd anniversary of the Tokyo Sky tree!
+The year 2017 is the 5th anniversary of the TOKYO SKYTREE!
 Have you ever been here?

-The Tokyo Sky Tree is located in Oshiage, Sumida- ku in Tokyo.
+The TOKYO SKYTREE is located in Oshiage, Sumida- ku in Tokyo.
 It became one of the new faces of Tokyo’s tourist destinations.
-It’s 634-meters tall and is the 2nd tallest radio tower in the world, following “Burj Khalifa” in Dubai.
-Its height of 634-meters is derived from the letter of the Japanese samurai, Musashi.
-The Sky tree celebrates its 3rd anniversary this year.
+It’s 634-meters tall and is the world’s tallest free-standing broadcasting tower.
+Its height is derived from the letter of the Japanese samurai, Musashi.
+The SKYTREE celebrates its 5th anniversary in 2017.